ysodiqakanni/WexTran/README.md

 ASP.NET Core's built-in `ILogger` is used throughout.
 The `GlobalExceptionHandler` logs:

-- Unhandled exceptions at `Error` level with full stack traces — covers database failures, unexpected nulls, and any other unhandled fault.
+- Unhandled exceptions at `Error` level with full stack traces, covering database failures, unexpected nulls, and any other unhandled fault.
-- Known business exceptions (`TransactionNotFoundException`, `CurrencyConversionUnavailableException`, etc.) at `Warning` level — confirms the system handled the case correctly without the noise of a stack trace.
+- Known business exceptions (`TransactionNotFoundException`, `CurrencyConversionUnavailableException`, etc.) at `Warning` level, confirming the system handled the case correctly without the noise of a stack trace.

 **In a production environment,** `ILogger` would be backed by [Serilog](https://serilog.net/) configured to write structured JSON logs to a rolling file sink and ship to an observability platform such as [Datadog](https://www.datadoghq.com/) or [New Relic](https://newrelic.com/).
-This enables log aggregation, alerting, dashboards, and distributed tracing across services — none of which are available from console output alone.
+This enables log aggregation, alerting, dashboards, and distributed tracing across services, none of which are available from console output alone.

 ---